-After another 5 billion years, the Sun will enter the final stage of its life cycle when it will expand into a red giant.
-The Sun’s outer layers will grow until they engulf Mercury, Venus, and finally the Earth.
+After another 5 billion years of cycling around the Earth, all atoms on the Earth will be scorched by the Sun as it expands into the final stage of its life, a red giant.
+The Sun’s outer layers will inflate until they engulf Mercury, Venus, and finally the Earth.
 Any life that has not found a way to leave the Earth by this point will be, in a word, cooked.

 The Sun will swell into a red giant, scorching then engulfing the Earth.
 Image credit: James Gitlin

-Eventually, like the star that preceded it, the Sun will explode into a nebula, returning atoms to a cold, dark cloud in space.
-At this point, the star cycle begins anew.
-Thousands of new stars will form, each with a new set of planets, moons, and maybe new forms of life.
+Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to a cold, dark cloud in space.
+Then the star cycle begins anew.
+Hundreds of new stars will form, and your atoms will be split amongst a new set of planets, moons, and maybe new forms of life.

 Cosmologists believe that this cycle of death and rebirth of the stars will repeat about one hundred times, before the final star in the universe exhausts all fuel and the galaxies go dark.

-What will follow is an era, longer than anything that we have seen so far, of black holes.
+What will follow is an era of black holes.
 All matter including your old atoms will either be consumed by them or flung into deep space from their gravity.
-After countless ages even the black holes disappear, evaporating into Hawking radiation.
+After countless ages even the black holes disappear, evaporating into nothing but radiation.

-This is the end of the line of what scientists know what will happen for sure.
-There are a couple of potential scenarios for what happens next.
+This is the end of the line of what scientists know what will happen for sure, but there is some speculation about what happens next.

-One possibility is that, after the remaining matter and radiation has spent an eternity (1034 years, a number so large that it scarcely makes any sense) travelling through the remnants of the universe, it will decay into more basic particles.
+One possibility is that, after any surviving atoms and radiation have spent an eternity travelling through the cold, dark remnants of the universe, they will decay into more basic particles.
 These particles will fill the universe in a ‘thermal equilibrium’, where every place in the universe is almost as cold as absolute zero, and no further exertion of energy becomes possible.
-No stars, or life will be possible.
+This means no stars, life, or intelligence will be possible.
+It will remain in this state for all of eternity.
 This is called the heat death of the universe.

-A more hopeful possibility is that the expansion of the universe slows, and starts to reverse.
-After billions of years brings all of its matter back together into a single point.
+A second, more hopeful possibility is that the expansion of the universe itself slows, and is reversed by the pull of its own gravity.
+After hundreds of billions of years, every atom and flash of radiation are brought back together until they rush to collapse into a single point.
 This is a reversal of the Big Bang, called the ‘Big Crunch’.

-Many scientists believe that while the Big Crunch will be the end of our universe, it may be followed by something spectacular; a new Big Bang that creates a whole new universe.
-If this is so, then our own universe may be just one in an endless series of oscillating universes that go on forever.
+Many scientists believe that the Big Crunch will be the end of our universe, but it may be followed by something spectacular.
+A new Big Bang that creates a whole new universe, which may have new stars, new planets, and new life.